wvsu-cict-code/cict-online/README.md

 ## Contributing
 Contributing to the code will require you to use a GitHub account and knowledge of using Git.
 Please visit this [git tutorial](https://try.github.io/levels/1/challenges/1) to learn more.

+This website is built using ReactJS.
+To learn more how to use React, please visit their [website](https://reactjs.org/).

 ## Todo
 - [ ] Add After Effects animation to the line arts utilizing Lottie.
+- [x] Integrate with Evergreen UI.
 - [ ] Connect frontend to Contentful.
 - [x] Improve page responsiveness.
 - [ ] About Page